LinijaVP/laravel-simple-REST-API/README.md

 Authentication is checked in the Controller classes by using the Gate facade and Policies.
 Policies are declared in the Policies files and connected in the AppServiceProvider.
 Upon a POST, PUT, PATCH, DELETE request a `Gate::Authorize("policy", arguments)` request is called to check if the user is authorized to do this command.

+## Swagger documentation
+For the swagger documentation I used the package [darkaonline/l5-swagger](https://github.com/DarkaOnLine/L5-Swagger), which helps you configure many settings and supplies the view file.
+For each request I had to write OpenApi annotations above the respective function and note all the parameters.
+Instructions on how to fill the OpenApi annotations are given at the GitHub Page of the [l5-swagger](https://github.com/DarkaOnLine/L5-Swagger) package.

 ## Conclusion
 This is all the work done for now.
 More functionality will be included over time, as this project is a project made for learning.
-To use the api use the following terminal commands.

-`composer install`
-`npm install && npm build`
-`php artisan key:generate` - generate key
-`php artisan migrate:fresh --seed` - seed database